 Regionalism has entered a new phase, with mega-regional trade negotiations suddenly collapsing and unexpected withdrawals from long-standing integration schemes.
-Deep divisions and turmoil over trade issues are epitomised in the uncertain future of the North American Free Trade Area (NAFTA), where President Trump recently called for a renegotiation of the deal.
+Deep divisions and turmoil over trade issues have been epitomised in the uncertain future of the North American Free Trade Area (NAFTA), where President Trump recently called for a renegotiation of the deal.
 This environment has led to questions about the effects of a 'break-up' shock.
-There are a number of notable examples of the collapse of large-scale and/or long-standing integration schemes.
-Head et al. (2010) explore the trade dynamics of former colonies with their coloniser, within a gravity framework; while conceptually similar, Fidrmuc and Fidrmuc (2003) examine the trade effects of the collapse of the Soviet block.
-However, the literature is limited and not much is known about the effect of these negative shocks compared to trade integration.
+There are a number of notable examples, in the regionalism literature, on the collapse of large-scale and/or longstanding integration schemes: the break-up of empires (Head et al., 2010), the soviet block (Fidrmuc and Fidrmuc, 2003) and more recently, Brexit (Dhingra et al., 2017).
+Head et al. (2010) explore the trade dynamics of former colonies with their coloniser, within a gravity framework.
+They find that hostile seperations, conceptually not too far removed from to a break-up shock, have a stronger immediate negative impact on trade compared to a mutually accepted split.
+While methodologically similar, Fidrmuc and Fidrmuc (2003) examine the trade effects of the collapse of the Soviet block and find evidence of a strong decrease of home bias in trade relations; where Suesse (2018) utilise a game-theoretical model and argue that even the expectation of the Soviet block collapse was sufficient to create a strong negative effect on trade that impacted on output.
+However, Thom and Walsh (2002) find no evidence of a negative impact of the break-up of the union, measured by the introduction of an exchange rate between the UK and Ireland in 1979.
+Finally, the recent evidence of Dhingra et al. (2017) on the welfare effects of Brexit, using a computational general equilibrium model, shows that the UK welfare losses from higher trade barriers will exceed fiscal savings.
+In summary, the literature exploring disintegration is limited and has yielded mixed results.
+Therefore, much less is known about the effect of negative integration shocks compared to trade integration (Manchester and McKibbin, 1995).
+Furthermore, the methodologoical approaches used in the aforementioned studies are not intented to specifically explore the impact of an unexpected shock.
+Hence, the novelty of this paper is that it focuses on the impact of a surprise disintegration on the macro-fundamentals of NAFTA countries.